What is N-Butanol?

 The Production of N-Butanol

-N-butanol can occur naturally as product of the fermentation of sugars and other carbohydrates.
+N-butanol can occur naturally as a product of the fermentation of sugars and other carbohydrates.
 However, the major use (and therefore production) is in the industrial arena.
 It is a bulk petrochemical manufactured from the feedstock of propylene in an ‘oxo process’ in the presence of a homogeneous catalyst.
-This creates butyraldehde which is subsequently hydrogenated to produce n-butanol.
+This creates butyraldehyde which is subsequently hydrogenated to produce n-butanol.

 How is N-Butanol stored and distributed?

 A chemical wholesaler would have a bulk petrochemical storage facility to maintain the product.
-Storage is normally in a cool, dry and well ventilated facility away from oxidising agents.
-N-butanol should be kept out of direct sunlight, heat and open flames.
-Solvents such as n-butanol should be stored in drummed containers such as isotanks made of stainless steel, aluminium or carbon steel.
+Storage is normally in a cool, dry, and well-ventilated facility away from oxidising agents.
+N-butanol should be kept out of direct sunlight, heat, and open flames.
+Solvents such as n-butanol should be stored in drummed containers such as iso tanks made of stainless steel, aluminium, or carbon steel.

 What is N-Butanol used for?

-n-butanol can be used a chemical intermediate to create other chemicals (e.g. esters, n-butyl acetate and amino resins); alternatively it can be used as a solvent in the creation of consumer products. n-butanol is used as a solvent for paints, coatings, varnishes, fats, oils, waxes, rubber, and plasticizers.
+1-Butanol can be used as a chemical intermediate to create other chemicals (e.g., esters, n-butyl acetate, and amino resins); alternatively, it can be used as a solvent in the creation of consumer products.
+N-butanol is used as a solvent for paints, coatings, varnishes, fats, oils, waxes, rubber, and plasticizers.